ast0815/remu/README.rst

     L. Koch, ReMU - Response Matrix Utilities, http://github.com/ast0815/remu, doi:10.5281/zenodo.1217572

 Or just use the DOI and let your bibliography manager handle the rest for you.
-You can cite specififc versions of the software too.
+You can cite specific versions of the software too.
 Just follow the link behind the DOI badge and choose the DOI specific for the release.